ZONESTAR3D/Upgrade-kit-guide/HOTEND/E4 4-IN-1-OUT Non-Mixing Color Hotend/FAQ/readme.md

 - **Use a faster speed (>10mm/s) when pulling out the filaments.**

 -----
-### :bug: The printing can be completed normally, but there are defects on the printed objects
+### The printing can be completed normally, but there are defects on the printed objects
 You may also encounter such a problem: Mostly, printing can be performed normally, but there are obvious defects when printing to certain layers, and the abnormal Kaka noise of the extruder is occasionally heard during printing.
 ##### :pill: Solution  <span id="A7"></span>
 This issue is usually caused by failure to load and unload filament when switching extruder, please following the below steps to check: